SingularityF/PixivWallpaper/Server/README.md

 Scripts `paper_user.php`, `select_paper.php`, `pick_paper.php` are needed.

-Just set up the server as a webserver that runs php and add database login information to `paper_user.php`.
+Just set up the server as a web server that runs php and add database login information to `paper_user.php`.